shootweb/LiveTester/README.md

 # LiveTester.py 🛡️

 `LiveTester.py` is an automated **XSS vulnerability tester** that integrates with Selenium to monitor browser activity in real-time and dynamically test discovered URL, form, and cookie parameters for reflected or DOM-based XSS vulnerabilities.
-You navigate while the program tests.
+You navigate and manually test while the program runs automated tests.

 > ⚠️ **For authorized penetration testing only.
 Never run this against systems without explicit permission.**